 Results and interpretation

 The results of (5) are reported in Table 7.
-Let’s first look at specification 1 which is essentially the same heterogenous factor model that we used in (1) but over a longer time period that also covers the pandemic.
-All three coefficients are highly statistically significant, their signs are as expected, and the model has quite some explanatory power with an R-squared of 20%.
+Let’s first look at specification 1 which is essentially model (1) but over a longer period that covers the pandemic.
+All three coefficients are highly statistically significant, their signs are as expected, and the model has notable explanatory power with an R-squared of 20%.
 Specifically, the lagged CDS change has a negative sign, which indicates a mean reverting process and the positive signs of the global and regional factor indicate positive relationships of CDS spreads across the globe.
-Also note that a one percentage point increase in CDS spreads of the core countries (USA, Japan, and Eurozone countries) is associated with a 2.3 percentage point increase of CDS spreads in emerging markets.
-This suggests that increases in CDS spreads of the global economy’s core countries have a magnifying effect on CDS spreads of emerging markets (along the line of “when the core sneezes the rest of world catches a cold”).
+Also note that a one percentage point increase in CDS spreads of the core countries (USA, Japan, and Eurozone countries) is associated with a 2.3 percentage point increase in emerging markets.
+This suggests that increases in CDS spreads of the global economy’s core countries have a magnifying effect on emerging markets (along the line of “when the core sneezes the rest of world catches a cold”).
 There is also a positive relationship between an emerging market’s CDS spread and the spreads of its regional peers which may indicate some form of regional economic contagion and dependence.
 This effect also remains significant when we construct the regional factor differently in specification 2.
 There, we investigate how CDS spreads co-move with the spreads of all emerging market peers when we use bilateral trade shares as the weights to construct the factor instead of using GDPs of local regional peers as the weights.

-Now that we have established that the simple heterogenous factor model does a good job at modeling CDS spreads over this longer period, we can widen the lens in specification 3.
-It shows the results of a panel estimator which includes country-specific factors as explanatory variables.
-Thus, specification 3 is consistent with (4).
+Now that we have established that the simple global/regional factor model does a good job at modeling CDS spreads over this longer period, specification 3 shows the results of a panel estimator consistent with (4).

-First, note that the first three coefficients all remain highly statistically significant and barely change in magnitude when compared to the global/regional model from specification 1.
-Also, note that both the international reserves/GDP ratio as well as the external debt/GDP ratio are not significant over a longer period of time.
+First, note that the first three coefficients all remain highly statistically significant and barely change in magnitude when compared to the global/regional model.
+Also, note that both ratios of international reserves/GDP and external debt/GDP are not significant over a longer period of time.
 This may surprise at first as one would expect that higher debt ratios would lead to higher CDS spreads and vice versa for reserve ratios, which is also what we observed for the peak COVID-19 period.
 However, this finding may be reconciled by pointing out that both these variables are relatively slow moving so that the country fixed-effects already swallow some of the cross-country variance.